 Chaos follows a large number of people gather together, in competition with each other and to grab the best things possible.

-The Thanksgiving week followed by Black Friday has witnessed so many chaotic situations, leading to stampede, injuries and even deaths.
+The Thanksgiving week followed by the day has witnessed so many chaotic situations, leading to stampede, injuries and even deaths.

 - A woman threatening the crowd and cutting the line was arrested outside the Toys R Us store.

 - Walmart store in Buffalo, New York witnessed a stampede as soon as the doors opened.